 Cancer starts when cells begin to grow out of control.
-Cells in nearly any part of the body can become cancer, and can then spread to other areas of the body.
-To learn more about how cancers start and spread, see What Is Cancer?
+Cells in nearly any part of the body can become cancer, and can then spread to other parts of the body.
+To learn more see What Is Cancer?

-Merkel cell carcinoma (MCC) is an uncommon type of skin cancer.
-It starts when cells in the skin called Merkel cells start to grow uncontrollably.
-This type of cancer can grow quickly and can be hard to treat if it spreads beyond the skin.
+Merkel cell carcinoma (MCC) is a rare type of skin cancer.
+It starts when cells in the skin called Merkel cells start to grow out of control.
+MCC tends to grow quickly and can be hard to treat if it spreads beyond the skin.

 Merkel cells are thought to be a type of skin neuroendocrine cell, because they share some features with nerve cells and hormone-making cells.
-Merkel cells are found mainly at the base of the epidermis, which is the top layer of the skin.
+Merkel cells are found mainly at the base of the top layer of the skin (the epidermis).
 These cells are very close to nerve endings in the skin.
 They help us sense light touch, which lets us do things like feel the fine details on an object’s surface.

 MCC is much less common than most other types of skin cancer (see below), but it’s one of the most dangerous types.
-It’s much more likely than common skin cancers to spread to other parts of the body if not caught early, and it can be very hard to treat if it has spread.
+(The other dangerous skin cancer is melanoma.)
+It’s much more likely than common skin cancers (squamous and basal cell skin cancers ) to spread to other parts of the body, and it can be very hard to treat if it has spread.

-These cancers most often start on sun-exposed parts of the skin, such as the face (the most common site), neck, and arms.
+These cancers most often start on skin that's exposed to the sun, like the face (the most common site), neck, and arms.
 But MCC can start anywhere on the body.
-Merkel cell tumors usually appear as firm, pink, red, or purple lumps or bumps on the skin.
-They are not usually painful, but they can grow quickly and can sometimes open up as ulcers or sores (see Signs and Symptoms of Merkel Cell Carcinoma).
+Merkel cell tumors often look like firm, pink, red, or purple lumps or bumps on the skin.
+They usually don't hurt, but they're fast-growing and can sometimes open up as ulcers or sores (see Signs and Symptoms of Merkel Cell Carcinoma).

-While nearly all MCCs start on the skin, a very small portion start in other parts of the body, such as inside the nose or esophagus.
+Nearly all MCCs start on the skin, but a very small portion start in other parts of the body, such as inside the nose or esophagus.